The Best Frameless Bathroom Mirrors (2026)

 - Tempered glass with sealed edges and explosion-proof backing film, the right specs for a humid bathroom

-- Truly frameless, polished edges with no sharp spots and no visible trim
+- Frameless polished edges with no sharp spots and no visible trim

 - Can be hung vertically or horizontally to suit the wall